 Acknowledgements.
-We thank I. Nickeleit, O. Lackmann, and E. Ehlers for their help with the preparation of the samples.
+We thank Irina Nickeleit, Oliver Lackmann, and Eric Ehlers for their help with the preparation of the samples.
+We are indepted to Stefan Mulitza who provided the unpublished radiocarbon dates.
+Annie Vincens and Guillaume Buchet helped to identify the pollen of Buxus-type madagascarica.
+We thank Francoise Chalié and an anonymous referee for their constructive reviews.
 Financial support was given by the Deutsche Forschungsgemeinschaft (DFG).
 Data are available in PANGAEA.